tubedude/spider/README.md

 # Spider

-Is a GrapgQL client for Elixir largely dependent ton HTTPoison and Poison.
+Is a GraphQL client for Elixir largely dependent ton HTTPoison and Poison.

 ## Installation